MC Raven Trip Report 8

 .

-New bag is down filled, weighs much less, takes up much less room and, is rated
+My old sleeping bag on the left and my new bag on the right.
+New bag is down filled, weighs much less, takes up much less room and, is rated to the same temperature as the old bag.
+Pricy but worth it!

 I made it to the Good Life!